 You can apply online from mid-March until May 15th.
 The application process is not first-come, first-served.
 All applications received by the deadline are reviewed in June.

-Although it is up to you, we strongly recommend that you rank your preferences of programs from 1-12, including UBC-Okanagan if applicable.
-It is important to note that if you only rank your top preference(s) and you are not placed, it will be assumed that you will not be attending UBC Engineering.
-Also note, if you are placed into a UBC-Okanagan program, you will be required to relocate to the city of Kelowna, BC.
+Although it is up to you, we strongly recommend that you rank your preferences of all programs, including UBC-Okanagan if applicable.
+It is important to note that if you only rank your top preference(s) and you are not placed, it will be assumed that you will not be continuing in UBC Engineering.
+If you are placed into a UBC-Okanagan program, you will be required to relocate to the city of Kelowna, BC.
+If placed into the Environmental program, you will be required to relocate to the city of Prince George, BC.

 You can change your preferences any time until the application deadline, May 15th.
 Just log in again and resubmit your form with the changes.
 Remember that if you change your first choice, you might also want to edit your personal statement.